 Is there a whisper inside of you saying that there is something meaningful that you can give the world?
 Do you want to start a movement?
 What’s preventing you from making it happen?

 I recently spent some time speaking to Zephan Moses Blaxberg on The Year of Purpose podcast about how to start a movement and what you can do to overcome your fears so that you can make big things happen.

 Life is too short to not do something you’re totally passionate about.
 To not do something legendary.

-Change is hard.
-Even small changes, such as little annoying habits are hard to change.
+But change is hard.
+Even small changes, such as little annoying habits, are hard to make.